 It’s naturally gluten free, and it’s simple to make just a couple changes to make this dairy free, as well.
 In fact, most of the time I make this dairy free because I love the flavor of coconut milk.

-Simple swap out the butter with grapeseed or another oil.
-Instead of the half and half, use coconut milk – the canned kind.
+Instead of the half and half, use coconut milk – the canned kind not the drinking replacement.
 It adds a great flavor that I actually prefer to half and half much of the time.

-On the same note, make this with vegetable stock, and you have a delicious vegan meal, too.
+Substitute vegetable stock and you have a delicious vegan meal, too.
 I’ve done that with great success before.

 How to Make Carrot Ginger Soup